amanda132/W4111Notes/query.md

   + min and max keys in indexes
 + Database will use this information to compute the selectivity, otherwise it'll use the default estimate (5%).

+## 2.3 Re-cap
+### Condition 1: Data is not indexed.
+B: number of pages; M: number of pages matched in WHERE clause; Example query: SELECT a FROM R WHERE a>10
++    Execution Types:
+     +    Naive execution: Following query steps and only pass data to next level if it is completely processed in one level.
+Cost can be up to B+M+M given a where clause.
+     +    Pipelining. evaluate several operations simultaneously, and pass the result on to the next operation.
+Cost: B.
++    Comparison:
+     +    Pipelining is usually cheaper than naive execution, because temporary relations are not generated and stored on disk.
+     +    Pipelining is not always possible, e.g. sort because each page needs to be compared to the rest unsorted pages.
++    Pipeline Execution: Read a page from offers and pass to selection.
+As selection looks for tuples in the page that satisfy the predicate, can read the next page from offers.
+Similarly, pass valid pages to projection, and as projection returns value of projected attributes, selection can look for tuples in the page that satisfy the predicate.

+### Condition 2: Data is indexed as hash table.
+Treat data pages as buckets
+  + One primary bucket and possibly overflow buckets.
+  + A hashing function maps a key value into the bucket number where the data entry is stored .

+It is only applicable for equalities.
++ Example query:
+    +    SELECT a FROM R WHERE a>10.
+    +    Assume we have 10K pages,
+    +    each page has 10 tuples,
+    +    each page has 100 directory entries.
+    +    Assume uniform distribution with ‘a’ ranging from 0 to 100.
+    +    Need to go over all pages since hash table only supports equality.
+Cost: 10K pages ￼￼￼￼￼￼￼
+#### Querying And Performance
++ Because buckets are indexed by this hashed key value, searching on this value is very efficient
+  + Since the number of buckets in a hashing file is known when the file is created, the primary pages can be stored on successive disk pages.
+Hence, a search ideally requires just one disk I/O, and insert and delete operations require two I/Os (read and write the page)
+    + Cost could be higher in the presence of overflow pages.

+### Condition 3: Data is indexed as B+ Tree.
+It uses index to find all record, identify first index page and number of pages that matches and pass to projector operator.
+Cost is reduced to logarithm.
++    Example query: Same query as previous.
++    Comparison:
+     +    Primary B+ Tree:
+          +    Number of leaf pages: 10K.
+          +    Number of pages need to read: 90%x10K=9K.
+          +    Given 100 DEs of each page, number of pages one level up: 10K/100=100.
+          +    One level up is 1 page, root page.
+          +    Total height: log100(10K)=2.
+          +    Total cost: 9K+2.
+     +    Secondary B+ Tree:
+          +    leaf pages store pointers to tuples.
+          +    Number of leaf pages = Total Number of tuples/number of DEs in each page = 10x10K/100=1K
+          +    Given 100 DEs of each page, number of pages one level up: 1K/100=10.
+          +    One level up is 1 page, root page.
+          +    Total height: 3.
+          +    Total cost: 90K+900+2.
+(2 to find start point, 900 for find all match pages(pointer), 90K = 900 * 100 (tuples per data page))

 # III.
 Predicate Push down:
 <img src = "https://github.com/xz2581/project1/blob/master/8.png">